isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Second Reading Speech by Senior Parliamentary Secretary Rahayu Mahzam on the Criminal Procedure (Mis.md

 <p style="margin-left: 60px">(i) Moving the ADO to after the accused has committed to a defence either in the CFD or in his testimony is more consistent with the sequential and reciprocal nature of the CCD regime, where the accused will generally only receive material after filing the CFD.</p>
 <p style="margin-left: 60px">(ii) I would also highlight that statements of material witnesses that are helpful to the accused will be disclosed earlier, pursuant to the KDO.
 This would take place when the Case for the Prosecution (“CFP”) is filed, in CCD cases; or, in non-CCD cases, before the trial commences.</p>
 <p style="margin-left: 60px">(iii) Accused persons are expected to state their defence honestly.
 Generally, they would be able to do so, based on what they know.</p>
-<p style="margin-left: 60px">(iv) However, we also considered feedback that there may be cases where accused persons decide to change their defence after obtaining new material disclosed under the ADO.
+<p style="margin-left: 60px">(iv) However, we have also considered feedback that there may be cases where accused persons decide to change their defence after obtaining new material disclosed under the ADO.
 There were concerns that in cases where the new defence is a genuine one which the accused could not have known about earlier, an adverse inference could be unfairly drawn against the accused.</p>
 <p style="margin-left: 60px">(v) We want to be clear that accused persons will not be prevented from running a new or different defence, which was genuinely uncovered after the Defence obtained new material disclosed under the ADO.</p>
 <p style="margin-left: 60px">(vi) If the accused decides to run a new or different defence based on new material disclosed under the ADO, he can explain his reasons for the change.
 The Court will consider the accused’s explanation for changing his defence, and accordingly assess what, if any, inference should be drawn.</p>

 <p style="margin-left: 40px">(b) Next, we will also provide rules for the disclosure of unused accused statements, specifically, that (a) unused accused statements are outside the scope of KDO; and&nbsp;(b) in non-CCD cases or CCD cases where the CFD is not filed, unused accused statements relevant to the charge are required to be disclosed only after the accused has testified or elected not to testify.</p>
-<p style="margin-left: 60px">(i) Accused statements come from the accused,&nbsp; and are hence different from other types of unused material which the accused may not know about.</p>
+<p style="margin-left: 60px">(i) Accused statements come from the accused, and are hence different from other types of unused material which the accused may not know about.</p>
 <p style="margin-left: 60px">(ii) The proposed rules are also consistent with the CCD regime, where accused statements which the Prosecution is not seeking to adduce as part of its case are required to be disclosed only after the accused has set out his defence in the CFD.</p>

 <p style="margin-left: 40px"><b>IV.
 Provisions to fine-tune the CCD regime</b></p>